Polarity Picker¶

 Determining the first motion correctly can become a challenging task and may result in non-unique solutions.
 Therefore the plugin provides a set of algorithms that try to determine the first motion based on different approaches.

 The simplest approach is measuring the gradient between the pick and its next sample.
-As the P-AIC and P-FX are embedded in an automatic processing chain and each automatic pick usually has an uncertainty that is higher than a few samples, the reference pick might not be accurate enough to reliably apply the simple gradient method.
+As the POLAIC and POLARITY are embedded in an automatic processing chain and each automatic pick usually has an uncertainty that is higher than a few samples, the reference pick might not be accurate enough to reliably apply the simple gradient method.
 Further, the waveform may be affected by high noise levels (either low- or high-frequent), which may make the absolute measurement of the gradient incorrect for such cases.

 Instead, more robust algorithms were implemented.
 Those assume an uncertainty of the initial triggering pick and, thus, consider a larger time window around the pick.
 Still each algorithm has its drawbacks and might only be useful for certain types of waveform data.